Frequently Asked Questions about the Access Scheme

 A. No, although you do need to indicate a library you are interested in visiting as part of your application, your approval email allows you to visit any of those libraries on the list.
 You do not need to reapply.

 A: Before visiting a library, you should check their website for opening hours and other local conditions.
-For example, at some libraries, new tickets may only be issued during office hours, or not on the day of first visit or you may need to supply a passport sized photograph.
+For example, at some libraries, specific health and safety procedures may be in place, new tickets may only be issued during office hours, or not on the day of first visit or you may need to supply a passport sized photograph.
 You should take a copy of your approval e-mail with you when you go to the library you want to visit, along with your ID card or library card from your home institution.
 This will allow other libraries to identify you as a bona fide member of the scheme.
 When you get there, you will be issued with a library card and will be able to borrow or use this host library until your SCONUL Access membership expires.

 A. If you are attempting to complete the online application form by cannot find your institution on the drop-down menu, it is likely that your institution does not participate in the scheme or is not a member of SCONUL.
 Only eligible staff and students from participating institutions are able to use the SCONUL Access scheme.